Common Names

 - You have maple syrup urine disease: Leucine can accumulate in blood or urine resulting in dysfunction of nerve cells.

-- You are taking phosphodiesterase 5 (PDE5) inhibitors (sildenafil): In animal studies, leucine increased the effects of these drugs.
-But clinical significance is not known.
+- You are taking PDE5 inhibitors (sildenafil): Leucine increased the effects of these drugs in animal studies, but clinical significance is not known.

 For Healthcare Professionals